by Russell Fox, Certified SHEN Therapist & Instructor

 you have been ‘trained’ to believe you are.
 We must be willing to fully

 experience the actual reality beyond that which we have unwittingly

 allowed to keep us as willing slaves, pimps, prostitutes and

 11. Even though we are each ultimately the only ones who can decide

 which capsule to choose, there actually are unseen and unrecognized

 “others” who, having previously opted out, are attempting to make

 ✥ ✥ ✥

-Re-reading this now after ten years, I find that these observations, as well as the movie that inspired them, fairly overflow – no, gush with SHEN implications.
+Re-reading this now after twenty years, I find that these observations and the movie that inspired them fairly overflow – no, gush with SHEN implications.
 For me, ‘The Matrix’ clearly and quite forcibly begins to answer the deceptively simple question, “Why SHEN?”

 Shakespeare’s Hamlet pondered, “To be, or not to be?”
 As a SHEN recipient, therapist and instructor, I feel that is the only question.
 If answered in the affirmative – if one chooses the red capsule, then life really gets interesting!
 Welcome to your own personal ‘daily practice.’